Run system containers with LXD

 Cloud-like experience

-LXD is image based, providing images for a large number of Linux distributions.
-It comes with a built-in image store that allows you to spin up a container or a VM in a matter of seconds.
+LXD is image based and supports images for a large number of Linux distributions.
+It comes with built-in image stores that supply official Ubuntu images and images provided by the community, which allows you to spin up a container or a VM in a matter of seconds.
 Existing integrations with various deployment and orchestration tools allow you to manage your infrastructure in a cloud-like way.

 Secure and scalable